megaease/easemesh/README.md

 kubectl create namespace spring-petclinic
 ```

 #### 7.1.3 Step 4: Setup Database

-Petclinic need to access database, default is memory database.
-But in the quick started, you need prepare a mysql database for demo.
+Petclinic needs to access database, the default is memory database.
+But in quick start, you need to prepare a Mysql database for the demo.

 Use the DB table schemes and records from [PetClinic example](https://github.com/spring-projects/spring-petclinic/tree/main/src/main/resources/db/mysql) to set up yours.

 #### 7.1.4 Step 3: Apply petclinic stack

-Deploy petclinic resources to k8s cluster, we have developed an [operator](./operator/README.md) to manage the custom resource (MeshDeployment) of the EaseMesh. `Meshdeployment` contains a K8s' complete deployment spec and an extra information about the service
+Deploy petclinic resources to k8s cluster, we have developed an [operator](./operator/README.md) to manage the custom resource (MeshDeployment) of the EaseMesh. `Meshdeployment` contains a K8s' complete deployment spec and a piece of extra information about the service.

 > The Operator of the EaseMesh will automatically inject a sidecar to pod and a JavaAgent into the application container